lepz0r/owlphin/README.md

 ![preview](./images/preview.png)

-A rounded waybar theme with dynamic bar color support for Hyprland and sway.
+A rounded waybar theme with dynamic bar color for Hyprland and sway.

+## Requirements
+- Nerd Font for icons (default font is FantasqueSansM Nerd Font)
+- playerctl for music widget
+- sway or Hyprland for workspace & dynamic bar color

 ## Installation